momentum-mod/docs/content/docs/guides/porting-goldsrc-to-source.md

 The two methods of decompilation can be described as "Tree-Based" and "Face-To-Brush".
 Tree-Based decompiles or the "cube" generate map files that appear as if the map geometry is carved out of the center of a cube.
 While not easy to work with when trying to modify a decompiled map, this method is the better of the two.
 This is primarily due to how this method prevents leaks.

 Face-To-Brush decompilation converts every single brush face into its own separate 1 unit thick brush.
 This method is the worse of the two mainly due to all the texture z-fighting that arises on convex corners.
 This method typically results in a map file which exceeds Hammer's brush limit.
-In most cases�especially for porting movemment maps like conc�a Tree-Based decompile is better to work with.
+In most cases'especially for porting movemment maps like conc'a Tree-Based decompile is better to work with.

 More information on this is available on the release page of HUSK MD.